backstage/backstage/docs/auth/atlassian/provider.md

             - resolver: usernameMatchingUserEntityName
 ```

-The Atlassian provider is a structure with two configuration keys:
+The Atlassian provider is a structure with the following configuration keys:

 - `clientId`: The Key you generated in the developer console.
 - `clientSecret`: The Secret tied to the generated Key.